MarcoliveiraV/marcoliveirav.github.io/_posts/2025-10-23-IOTConnect.md

 <br>

 ### Exploiting
-We can clearly brute-force this key value, so let's begin.
+We see that we can clearly brute-force this key value, so let's begin.
-Before proceeding with the brute-force lets set up frida-trace on the function `turnOnAllDevices` since we know this is the function called if we succeed with the bruteforce.
+Before proceeding with the brute-force lets set up frida-trace on the function `turnOnAllDevices` since we know this function is called if we succeed with the bruteforce.

 ```
 $ frida-trace -U "IOT Connect" -j '*!*turnOnAllDevices'